Everyone remembers the kids from School of Rock, but where are they now?

 Freddy was the coolest one in the band and was everyone’s childhood crush, but age is sometimes a cruel mistress and works in mysterious ways.

-Unlike other cast members who continued to act, Freddy carried on sticking it to the man and drumming!!
-He kept relatively low-key after the film, but is now living in Chicago and plays for a band called Dreadwolf, who currently have less than a thousand listens per song on Spotify and all include a lot of screaming.
+Unlike other cast members who continued to act, Freddy carried on sticking it to the man and drumming.
+He kept relatively low-key after the film, and lived in Chicago playing for a band called Dreadwolf.

 Zack Mooneyham “Zack Attack” – Joey Gaydos Jr.